Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/analysis/scripts.md

 In the menu you can find both the official scripts provided by OMERO (folder `omero`) and custom scripts from Leiden University (folder `user`).

 ## Official OMERO.scripts
-The official documentation can be found here: https://omero-scripts.readthedocs.io/en/stable/
+The official documentation can be found at [omero-scripts.readthedocs.io](https://omero-scripts.readthedocs.io/en/stable/)

 === "Analysis"